Braxai/Course-Notes/ECS 170 Intro to AI/Module C.md

 * Prior Sampler : range of values, have a probability cutoff, generate a random value and if it is <= to cutoff set to true otherwise false
  * Computational problem : calcualting way more nodes than needed

+MCMC Sampler Problems : higher probability is false, at or below is true

+Rejection Sampling is Monte Carlo Integration
+* function returns true or false, generate many random samples and use those to check probability
+* reject days that don't match evidence

+Likelihood weighting sampler : generate a day so the evidence is always matched
+* is proposition in evidence?
+ * no --> sample it
+ * yes --> add correction term
+* use weight values to determine final proposition probability